Nearly Optimal Latent State Decoding in Block MDPs: Models and Objectives

-Assumptions \ref{assumption:linear} and \ref{assumption:regularity} are standard in the block-structured models such as SBMs \cite{Holland83}, Degree-corrected SBMs \cite{Dasgupta04,Karrer11}, and Block Markov Chains \cite{SandersPY20}.
-These assumptions allow for us to invoke and translate theoretical tools and ideas from the SBM literature to our Block MDP model; our approach is, to the best of our knowledge, the first to provide such a fundamental approach for a clustering task that is relevant to RL.
-Assumption \ref{assumption:regularity}(ii), which implies that all transitions are of the same order, was imposed to simplify our presentation.
-Indeed, in Appendix \ref{app:beyond-eta}, we provide some discussions on how to relax this assumption to that the transition kernel $p$ is aperiodic and communicating (which is a more standard assumption in RL; see \cite{Azizzadenesheli16a,Azizzadenesheli16b}).
+Assumptions \ref{assumption:SA}, \ref{assumption:linear}, and \ref{assumption:regularity}(i), which express some kind of homogeneity in the number and sizes of the clusters, are imposed in the majority of the clustering literature, see \cite{Abbe18,Gao18,YunP19,SandersPY20}.
+Such homogeneity is required to establish theoretical guarantees for clustering tasks.

-\begin{remark} We further note that $\eta$ plays the same role as the minimum probability of visiting any given latent state, often referred to as the {\it reachability parameter} \cite{DuKJAD19a,misra2020kinematic}.
-Even in those works, the explicit (polynomial) dependencies on such parameters were unavoidable, but the important contributions were on improving the dependencies on other parameters.
-Indeed, also for our paper, we focus on getting the right scaling in $n, H$, and $\epsilon$ for reward-free RL. \end{remark}
+Assumption \ref{assumption:regularity}(ii) has been used for the clustering task in BMCs~\citep{SandersPY20} to ensure a minimum level of separability between clusters.
+A similar assumption is made in SBMs~\citep{YunP16,YunP19,Gao18}.
+In Appendix \ref{app:beyond-eta}, we discuss how to relax Assumption \ref{assumption:regularity}(ii) and only assume that the transition kernel $p$ is aperiodic and communicating.

-Assumption \ref{assumption:regularity} (iv) simplifies the analysis, and is verified by a large set of policies.
-This set includes policies selecting each action with positive probability in each context, e.g., even the policy selecting actions uniformly at random.
+Assumption \ref{assumption:regularity} (iii) has been considered in the Degree Corrected Block Model (DCBM; \cite{Gao18}), where the heterogeneity via degree-correction of each cluster was allowed, but limited.

 Assumption \ref{assumption:uniform} is not crucial but simplifies many statements in the proofs.
-It ensures that all contexts can be reached with positive probability (at the similar asymptotic rates for any $H$), and can just be replaced by $\mu(x) = \Theta\left( \frac{1}{n} \right)$.
-In view of Assumption \ref{assumption:regularity}, as long as $H \geq 3$, we can even replace it by assuming that $\mu$ concentrates on a single context.
+It ensures that all contexts can be reached with positive probability.
+We can replace it with $\mu(x) = \Theta\left( \frac{1}{n} \right)$, and given Assumption \ref{assumption:regularity}, even remove it, as long as $H \geq 3$.